UniversalDependencies/docs/_en/dep/acl-relcl.md

 acl(headlines, resigned)
 ~~~

-However, it should be considered a relative construction if the WH-adverb can be paraphrased by *in which* or similar, or if the head noun reifies the kind of relation (*the time when*, *the place where*, *the reason why*).[^5]
+However, it should be considered a relative construction if the WH-adverb can be paraphrased by *in which* or similar, or if the head noun reifies the kind of relation (*the time when*, *the place where*, *the reason why*).

 ~~~sdparse
 the time when the pizza exploded